FarmBot-Docs/farmbot-software/v11/Extras/troubleshooting/connecting-farmbot-to-the-web-app.md

 ---
 title: "Connecting FarmBot to the Web App"
 slug: "connecting-farmbot-to-the-web-app"
-excerpt: "**Problem description:** I completed all steps of the [configuration process](../../FarmBot-OS/farmbot-os/configurator.md) and now I'm waiting for FarmBot to connect to the web application."
+description: "**Problem description:** I completed all steps of the [configuration process](../../FarmBot-OS/farmbot-os/configurator.md) and now I'm waiting for FarmBot to connect to the web application."
 ---

 * toc